ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 @ulend

 Note:
-This does mean the order of execution is not predictable
+- Therefore, the order of execution is NOT predictable

----

-## Calculations are fast.

-## Input/output is slow.

-Note:
-Async programming takes advantage of this idea
-CPU cycles are measured in nanoseconds, whereas I/O cycles are measured in milliseconds

 ---